 The Office for Security & Counter Terrorism works to counter the threat from terrorism and their work is detailed in the counter terrorism strategy CONTEST.
 This strategy is based on four areas of work:

 Procedures and Referrals

-Staff are reminded to suspend any professional disbelief that instances of radicalisation 'could not happen here' and to refer any concerns using our yellow Record of Concerns forms to a Designated Lead.
+Acorns staff are reminded to suspend any professional disbelief that instances of radicalisation 'could not happen here' and to refer any concerns using our yellow Record of Concerns forms to the Acorns Designated Safeguarding Lead.